Park Hill Elementary FAQS

 Park Hill School wishes to protect the health and well-being of all of our students and staff.
 Please know that there are students and staff at Park Hill with compromised immune systems and various other medical conditions, and we all need to do our part to help protect our community.

-Students who have been recently ill need to be symptom free for 24 hours before returning to school.
+Students who have been recently ill need to be fever free for 24 hours (without medications) and symptoms need to be greatly improved before returning to school.
 Students who are sent home for illness during the school day will therefore need to miss the next day to recover from any illnesses.
 Please take this into account when deciding whether to send your child to school in the morning.

 Please do not give your child any medications prior to sending them to school to mask illness symptoms, such as Tylenol or Ibuprofen.
 Please contact the school nurse if you have any questions.